Households - statistics on financial assets and liabilities

 The value of financial liabilities for households and NPISH in the EU-28 was approximately two thirds the value of GDP

-Financial assets of households and NPISH in the EU-28 fell from 203.8 % (relative to GDP) in 2007 to 182.4 % in 2008, while there was a smaller reduction when analysing the corresponding ratio for financial liabilities, which fell from 70.2 % to 68.3 %.
+Financial assets of households and NPISH in the EU-28 fell to the equivalent of 182.8 % of GDP in 2008, while the corresponding ratio for financial liabilities fell to 68.3 %.
 The impact of the global financial and economic crisis was relatively short-lived, as both ratios immediately rebounded in 2009 to levels that were higher than those recorded prior to the crisis in 2007.
 It is interesting to note that the impact of the crisis in 2008 was more apparent for the EU-28 than it was for the euro area.

 An interactive chart in Excel is available here ; it allows users to visualise developments for financial assets and liabilities (relative to GDP) for all or selected EU Member States over the latest 10-year period.

-In the Netherlands, the United Kingdom, Denmark, Belgium and Sweden, total financial assets of households and NPISH were valued more than three times as high as GDP
+In the Netherlands and the United Kingdom, total financial assets of households and NPISH were valued more than three times as high as GDP

-Financial liabilities of households and NPISH in the EU-28 were equivalent to 67.6 % of GDP in 2017.
-There were only three EU Member States where the value of the financial liabilities held by households and NPISH was greater than GDP; this was the case in 2017 for Denmark (132.3 %), Cyprus (127.1 %) and the Netherlands (111.1 %); this was also the case in Switzerland (129.3 %) and Norway (106.7 %).
-By contrast, there were 11 Member States where the value of financial liabilities was less than half that of GDP, this share falling to less than one third of GDP in Czechia, Slovenia, Bulgaria, Latvia and Lithuania, to less than one quarter of GDP in Hungary (23.0 %) and to less than one fifth of GDP in Romania (19.6 %).
+Financial liabilities of households and NPISH in the EU-28 were equivalent to 66.6 % of GDP in 2018.
+There were only three EU Member States where the value of the financial liabilities held by households and NPISH was greater than GDP; this was the case in 2018 for Denmark (130.4 %), Cyprus (115.5 %) and the Netherlands (108.9 %); this was also the case in Switzerland (130.6 %) and Norway (105.7 %).
+By contrast, there were 12 Member States where the value of financial liabilities was less than half that of GDP, this share falling to less than one third of GDP in Slovenia, Lithuania and Bulgaria, to less than one quarter of GDP in Latvia (23.2 %) and Hungary (21.7 %) and to less than one fifth of GDP in Romania (19.6 %); an even lower ratio was recorded in Turkey (16.5 %).

 Development of assets and liabilities

-Financial assets of households and NPISH in the EU-28 rose, on average, by 2.9 % per annum over the latest 10-year period
+Financial assets of households and NPISH in the EU-28 rose, on average, by 3.9 % per year over the latest 10-year period

-Between 2007 and 2017, the average annual growth rate for financial assets of households and NPISH in the EU-28 was 2.9 % per annum, while the pace of growth was more modest for financial liabilities, as their value rose by an average of 1.3 % per annum (see Figure 4); note these figures are based on current price series.
+Between 2008 and 2018, the average annual growth rate for financial assets of households and NPISH in the EU-28 was 3.9 % per year, while the pace of growth was more modest for financial liabilities, as their value rose by an average of 1.7 % per year (see Figure 4); note these figures are based on current price series.

-Only one of the EU Member States — Greece — recorded a fall in the value of the financial assets for households and NPISH between 2007 and 2017, with the reduction in assets averaging 2.5 % per annum.
-By contrast, there were eight Member States where the value of financial assets held by households and NPISH rose by an average of 5.4 % to 6.5 % per annum, while even higher rates of change were recorded in Bulgaria (7.8 % per annum) and Slovakia (9.0 % per annum).
+Only one of the EU Member States — Greece — recorded a fall in the value of financial assets for households and NPISH between 2008 and 2018, with the reduction in assets averaging 1.1 % per year.
+By contrast, there were 13 Member States where the value of financial assets held by households and NPISH rose by at least 5.0 % per year, with the highest rates of change recorded in Sweden (8.2 % per year) and Bulgaria (10.5 % per year).

-Turning to financial liabilities, there were six EU Member States — Latvia, Ireland, Hungary, Spain, Greece and Portugal — where the value of liabilities for households and NPISH declined between 2007 and 2017.
-Among the remaining Member States, the highest rates of growth were recorded in Poland (8.2 % per annum) and Slovakia (11.8 % per annum).
+Turning to financial liabilities, there were seven EU Member States — Latvia, Hungary, Ireland, Spain, Greece, Portugal and Croatia — where the value of liabilities for households and NPISH declined between 2008 and 2018.
+Among the remaining Member States, the highest rates of growth were recorded in Poland, Sweden, Luxembourg (all within the range of 6.4-6.7 % per year) and Slovakia (7.8 % per year).
 The relatively high growth rates for both financial assets and financial liabilities in several eastern and Baltic Member States may be attributed, at least in part, to the development of insurance, equity, credit and mortgage products in these markets.

 Relative importance of households and assets and non-profit institutions serving households

 Figure 5 provides information concerning the relative importance of non-profit institutions serving households within the aggregate for households and NPISH.
-As noted above, data prior to 2012 are only available for a combined aggregate covering both of these institutional sectors, whereas statistics from 2012 onwards allow this information to be separated.
-The relative weight of non-profit institutions serving households is small for both financial assets and liabilities: during the period 2012 to 2017 they accounted for a 1.9 % to 2.3 % share of all of the EU-28’s financial assets and liabilities for the household and NPISH sectors combined.
+As noted above, data prior to 2012 are only available for a combined aggregate covering both of these institutional sectors, whereas statistics from 2012 onwards have separate information for these two sectors.
+The relative weight of non-profit institutions serving households is small both for financial assets and for liabilities: during the period 2012 to 2018 they accounted for a 1.9 % to 2.1 % share of all of the financial assets and liabilities for the EU-28’s household and NPISH sectors combined.

-An analysis of the individual EU Member States reveals that, in 2017, non-profit institutions serving households never accounted for more than 10% of the total financial assets or liabilities of households and NPISH (Figure 6).
-In the vast majority of Member States these shares were less than 5 %, although non-profit institutions serving households had a somewhat higher share of financial assets in Finland (7.3 %) and of financial liabilities in the United Kingdom (5.2 %), Latvia (6.8 %), Bulgaria (6.9 %), Estonia (7.4 %), Romania (9.0 %) and Portugal (10.1 %).
+An analysis of the individual EU Member States reveals that, in 2018, non-profit institutions serving households generally accounted for less than 10 % of the total financial assets or liabilities of households and NPISH (Figure 6).
+In the vast majority of Member States these shares were less than 5 %, although non-profit institutions serving households had a somewhat higher share of financial assets in Finland (7.2 %) and of financial liabilities in Estonia (7.4 %), with double-digits shares recorded in Romania (10.2 %) and Portugal (14.0 %).

 Structure of assets and liabilities